What is the Company?

-A company is a legal entity established by the group of individuals to employ in and regulate a business firm.
-A company may be coordinated in different ways for financial liability and tax purposes relying upon the corporate law of its administration.
-The line of business concern in an enterprise is in, will normally ascertain which business substructure it picks, for instance, a partnership, a corporation or a proprietorship.
+A company is a legal entity established by a group of individuals to employ in and regulate a business firm.
+A company may be coordinated in different ways for financial liability and tax purposes, relying upon the corporate law of its administration.
+The line of a business concern in an enterprise is in, will normally ascertain which business substructure it picks, for instance, a partnership, a corporation or a proprietorship.
 In such a case, a company may be contemplated as a business kind.

-- Companies Limited by Shares: In this scenario the liability of its members is restricted to the level of the nominal value of shares occupied by them.
+- Companies Limited by Shares: In this scenario, the liability of its members is restricted to the level of the nominal value of shares occupied by them.
 If a shareholder has paid the complete amount of the shares, there is no liability on his side, whatever may be the debts of the enterprise.
 He need not pay a single rupee from his private property.
-However, if there is any liability a part of it, it can be implemented during the presence of the company as well as during the closing up.

 On the basis of the number of shareholders, enterprises can be classified into 3 kinds of companies :

 - Public Company: A public company is an enterprise which :

 - Is a company which is not an ancillary of any of the private company